hassankhan/affirm/README.md

 Affirm is a simple, no-frills assertion/validation package written for PHP 5.4+.
 It is a PHP port of [is.js](http://arasatasaygin.github.io/is.js/).

+It is quite similar to [Assert](https://github.com/beberlei/assert), and aims to match it.

 ## Install

 Via Composer